brielin/Popcorn/README.md

 reported is for a test that the heritability is *greater than 0*: P(h^2 > 0.0).
 In the case of genetic correlation the p-value reported is for a test that the genetic correlation is *less than 1.0*: P(pg < 1.0).

+# Analysis considerations and notable options
+Preprocessing of data summary statistics is not supported by Popcorn and must be done prior to analysis, however basic input checking is performed.
+Popcorn can filter on MAF and will attempt to align any mismatched alleles between the summary statistics and score files.
+Any other input filtering should be done prior to analysis.
+One example of this is the MHC regrion on Chromosome 6.
+If you do not filter the MHC before computing scores you might need to increase the number of SNPs in memory with the flag `--SNPs_to_store` from the default of 10000 to 20000 or more, depending on the density of your reference panel.

+Another consideration is whether to compute the genetic effect correlation or the genetic impact correlation.
+We generally believe genetic effect is a more realistic model, but most within population analyses use a quantity close to genetic impact.
+To use genetic effect, pass `--gen_effect` when computing scores and fitting the model.
+Note that in our analysis we used a conservative MAF threshold of 0.05.
+We suggesting using at least 0.01.
+The larger the cutoff, the closer the genetic effect and genetic impact results will be.

+In our analysis, we always tested the hypothesis that the genetic correlation was < 1.0 and the p-value reported is for that hypothesis.
+In other situations you might want to test that the genetic correlation is > 0.0.

+Finally, please note that while this method can compute heritability and single population genetic correlation, the method it uses is not the same as LD score regression.
+The heritability and single popualtion genetic correlation estimates may differ, sometimes substantially, from the results LDscore reports, but generally the 95% confidence intervals for the parameter estimates should overlap.
+If you get wildly different results with the two programs, please contact us.

 # Dependences:
 Popcorn was developed using the following external python libraries.